-Reality check: trekking Annapurna is a humbling experience.
-When compared to other popular treks in Nepal, this region cannot compete concerning quality accommodation or food.
+Reality check: trekking in the Annapurna region is a humbling experience.
+When compared to other popular treks in Nepal, this region cannot compete in terms of quality accommodation or food.

 Why is it still considered one of the best treks the country has to offer, then?

-The town of Pokhara, for example, serves as a fantastic base due to its access to many of the region's stunning trails.
-It is the perfect place to recharge and drift away–all while observing the exotic life in the Himalayas.
+The town of Pokhara, for example, serves as a fantastic base due to its access to many of the region's trails.
+It is the perfect place to recharge and drift away--all while observing life in the Himalayas.

 It can be overwhelming to plan your first trip after taking a look at the Annapurna trekking map, though.
-For this reason, we have featured the top three treks, including duration, difficulty, the cost of travel, and other useful planning tips.
+For this reason, we have featured the top three treks, including their duration, difficulty, travel costs, and other helpful planning tips.

 Trekking Annapurna: Top 3 Circuits